Connectivity architecture

 Connectivity from outside of Azure

-If you're connecting from outside Azure, your connections have a connection policy of Proxy by default.
+If you connect from outside Azure, your connections use a connection policy of Proxy by default.
 A policy of Proxy means that the TCP session is established via the Azure SQL Database gateway and all subsequent packets flow via the gateway.
 The following diagram illustrates this traffic flow.

 Diagram that shows how the TCP session is established via the Azure SQL Database gateway and all subsequent packets flow via the gateway.